Handshape: Both hands are in a relaxed flat hand shape.. By

-Non-Manual Marker (Facial expressions and or body language):
+Non-Manual Marker (Facial expressions and or body language) neutral.

-You can also indicate here by pointing at the floor, raising your hands an inch then lowing them an inch.
+You can also indicate "here" as in the "immediate vicinity" by pointing at the floor, raising your hands an

 The pointing version of HERE is more of a "right here" or "this very place."

-It is also used as a common single-sign response to "where" questions.
-"Here."
+The point at the floor version is also used as a common single-sign response

-The flat hand version is a sign that means "this location" in general.
+The flat hand version is the general sign for HERE and means "this location" in general.